-The Company owns a 65,000 square foot fig and fruit bar manufacturing facility located on 91/2 acres in Moscow Mills (St. Louis), Missouri.
-The facility operates at about 80% of capacity.
+The Company owns a 65,000 square foot fig and fruit bar manufacturing facility located on 9-1/2 acres in Moscow Mills (St. Louis), Missouri.
+Upon completion of construction that is in progress and that we expect to be completed in the second fiscal quarter of 2012, the facility will increase to approximately 155,000 square feet.
+The facility operates at about 60% of capacity.